 - Performance on par with some more powerful machines, according to experts.

 - Excellent, full-size keyboard earns raves from experts and users.

-- Wide range of ports, including USB-C port, HDMI port, and a special port to connect to proprietary docking station.
+- Wide range of ports, including USB-C, HDMI, and a special port to connect to a proprietary docking station.

-- Long battery life; it's safe to expect as many as 12 hours on a single charge.
+- Long battery life; as many as 12 hours on a single charge.

-- Speakers are surprisingly good for a cheap laptop.
+- Surprisingly good speakers for a cheap laptop.